kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Select manually
 ---------------

-We select samples manually from each cluster using ``TrainTestSelect.manual`` function.
+We select samples manually from each cluster using ``DataSampler.manual`` function.

 Select test data with ``test_selection_option=1``